 Other food-and-drink places, hotels, taxi drivers and hair salons accept tips, which are not automatically added to the bill.
-As a business, which one should you accept?
+Even so, the latest card machines make it easier to encourage tips more consistently.

 Difference between service charge and tips